| |

 primary school age.

-The Order of the Sacred Treasure -
+The Order of the Sacred

-is accompanied with the above diploma.
-In the middle there is the red seal
+Zuihôshõ, is accompanied with the above diploma.

-of Japanese Emperor Hirohito, and on the left below is a smaller red seal
+left below is a smaller red seal of the Prime Minister Nakasone

-of the Prime Minister Nakasone Yasuhiro, and still smaller is by the Chief
+Yasuhiro, and still smaller is by the Chief of the Protocol.

-Diploma of the Ministry of Culture of Japan
+Diploma of the Ministry of

-which professor Vladimir Devidé received in 2004.
+Culture of Japan which professor Vladimir Devidé received in

-According to Professor Devidé, counting the number of prizes won
+Devidé, counting the number of

-can be ranked among three
+Japanese, Croatia can be ranked among three "haiku world superpowers",

 immediately after Japan and the USA!

-Vladimir Devidé received 18 prizes
+Vladimir Devidé received

-Japanese prize.
+is his earliest Japanese prize.

 U svakom oku